fluree/developers-site/docs/sense/Classify Module/Semantic Object Classification Projects/training-tasks-in-bulk-through-import/index.md

 As in the case of Catalog Tasks etc., the downloaded file will contain only the Tasks assigned to you on which you can provide feedback.
 However, even if you try to add a task for which feedback is complete or has not been assigned to you, the same will be ignored.

-As a Project Admin downloading the file, there are two scenarios: a) You've only been assigned the Project Admin role - In this case you will be able to download all Tasks b) You've been assigned Project Admin role and another role (either Reviewer or Approver) - In this case you'll be able to download only the Tasks assigned to you (\* as the Reviewer or Approver) .
+As a Project Admin downloading the file, there are two scenarios: a) You've only been assigned the Project Admin role - In this case you will be able to download all Tasks b) You've been assigned Project Admin role <u>and another role</u> (either Reviewer or Approver) - In this case you'll be able to download only the Tasks assigned to you (\* as the Reviewer or Approver) .
 This makes it easier for the user to download and complete their relevant tasks if having multiple roles. _\[ Scenario b) has been implemented as feature enhancement in 2024\]_

 **Step 3.** Edit the Template carefully providing feedback for your Tasks